best-surrogacy-agencies-in-denver colorado

 • Independent legal representation is mandatory.
 Under C.R.S. § 19-4.5-105, the surrogacy agreement must be executed with independent legal counsel for the surrogate and for the intended parents.
 The agreement must be signed before any medical procedure related to the surrogacy — other than the required medical evaluation and mental health consultation — begins.

 • LGBTQ+ and single-parent access fully protected.
 Colorado law does not restrict intended parents by marital status, sexual orientation, gender identity, or genetic relationship to the child.
-Single individuals, same-sex couples, and non-genetically related parents all qualify for pre-birth parentage orders under the same statutory framework as other intended parents.
+Single individuals, same-sex couples, and non-genetically related parents all qualify for pre-birth parentage orders under the same statutory framework.

 • Contract enforceability with equitable fallback.
 Under C.R.S. § 19-4.5-112, a fully compliant agreement is enforceable as written.
 If the agreement fails to meet every technical requirement, the court determines parentage based on the intent of the parties at the time of execution — providing a safety net that most states do not offer.

 • No state agency licensing requirement.
-Colorado does not require surrogacy agencies to hold a state license to operate.
-Any entity can act as a surrogacy agency in Colorado without regulatory oversight.
-This places the full burden of vetting an agency’s qualifications — medical oversight, legal affiliations, financial handling — on the intended parents and surrogates themselves.
+Colorado does not require surrogacy agencies to hold a state license to operate — placing the full burden of vetting an agency’s qualifications on the intended parents and surrogates themselves.

 Tip: